Rebecca Carlson, PhD

 “You can’t fix a dialogue single-handedly—it takes two good-faith interlocutors to make a good-faith dialogue.
 But what you can do is make the first move.
 You can clearly communicate and demonstrate your care for the other person, your genuine desire to understand where they’re coming from, and your openness to considering their point of view, even while they’re not doing the same for you.
 It takes a little bit of work and a lot of charity, but if you do that, far more often than not the other person will meet you halfway—even people you think of as crazy extremists.”

-Rebecca expects to complete her PhD in philosophy at the University of Southern California this coming academic year.
+Rebecca completed her PhD in philosophy at the University of Southern California in May of 2026.
 Her dissertation is in metaethics; her other areas of research include philosophy of law, epistemology, and philosophy of religion.
 She has earned an MA in philosophy from USC, as well as a BS in philosophy, summa cum laude, from Hillsdale College, with minors in mathematics and theatre.